ErnCode-524/airbnb-clone-project/README.md

 Review System: Allow users to leave reviews and ratings for properties.
 Data Optimization: Ensure efficient data retrieval and storage through database optimizations.

+TEAM ROLES

+Backend Developer: Responsible for implementing API endpoints, database schemas, and business logic.
+Database Administrator: Manages database design, indexing, and optimizatizations.
+DevOps Engineer: Handles deployment, monitoring, and scaling of the backend services.
+QA Engineer: Ensures the backend functionalities are thoroughly tested and meet quality standards.
+UI/UX Designer: Transforms a product vision into user-friendly designs.
+Creates user journeys for the best user experiences and highest conversion rates.

 TECHNOLOGY STACKS

 Django: A high-level Python web framework used for building the RESTful API.